 Salary vs. Dividends: How to Pay Yourself as a Business Owner?

-As a business owner, deciding how to pay yourself is a critical financial decision that affects your taxes, cash flow, and long-term financial planning.
+As discussed in the previous, Should You Incorporate Your Business blog post, incorporating add flexibility when it comes to your compensation.
+As a incorporated business owner, deciding how to pay yourself is a critical financial decision that affects your taxes, cash flow, and long-term financial planning.
 The two primary ways to compensate yourself are through salary or dividends—each with its own tax implications and benefits.
 Understanding the differences will help you optimize your compensation strategy while staying compliant with Canadian tax laws.

 What Are Salary and Dividends?